Azeko2xo/woodem/doc/sphinx/prog.rst

 	Type1 SomeClass::attr1;
 	Type2 SomeClass::attr2;

-There is no way to expose class that has both static and non-static attributes using ``YADE_CLASS_BASE_*`` macros.
+There is no way to expose class that has both static and non-static attributes using ``WOO_CLASS_BASE_*`` macros.
 You have to expose non-static attributes normally and wrap static attributes separately in the ``py`` parameter.

 .. _valuereference: